bitlogist/webity/README.md

 ### Server Variables

 Variables can be rendered by the server and sent as HTML files.

+There are two options.
+The `Router` class or the `render` function.

 ```js
 const app = express()